-VARIABLE RATE <value></value> VALID VALUES .01 to 80 (16 channel), .01 to 40 (32 channel), .01 to 20 (64 channel) DEFAULT VALUE Depends on the number of channels DATA TYPE float DESCRIPTION Calculates and modifies the setting of PERIOD to give a data output rate in samples per channel per second.
+VARIABLE RATE <value></value> VALID VALUES .01 to 40 (16 channel), .01 to 20 (32 channel), .01 to 10 (64 channel) DEFAULT VALUE Depends on the number of channels DATA TYPE float DESCRIPTION Calculates and modifies the setting of PERIOD to give a data output rate in samples per channel per second.
 The setting of AVG is included in the calculation but is not modified.
 Conversely, if PERIOD is modified, RATE will be updated to show the data rate based on that setting of PERIOD.
 If AVG is modified, the value of RATE will be updated to show the new data rate, but PERIOD will not be modified.
 If the calculated RATE exceeds the maximum allowed for a DTS Version, the rate will not change and an ERROR will be logged.
-The maximum rate for each version is: 16 Channel - 80 Hz/Channel 32 Channel - 40 Hz/Channel 64 Channel - 20 Hz/Channel Rate is calculated by the formula: Data Rate = 1 Period X Number of Channels X Average
+Rate is calculated by the formula: Data Rate = 1 Period X Number of Channels X Average See the PERIOD and AVG variables for more information.